pipolinlab/ExplorePipolin/README.md

  1. The task `find_atts_denovo` works only for complete genomes (SKIPPED for incomplete genomes).
+ 1. For our dataset of *E. coli* genomes, no "devono" atts were found with a minimal word size of 6.
+So, it seems unlikely to find some other att repeats.
+ For that reason, only "standard" atts will be used as pipolin boundaries, But, if no "standard" atts were found, "denovo" atts will be used instead.
+For more details, check `are_atts_present` task.
- 1. We are expecting a single pipolin per genome, just because we haven't seen genomes with two or more pipolins so far (raised an ERROR).
+ 1. We are expecting a single pipolin per genome, just because we haven't seen genomes with two or more pipolins so far (ERROR?).
  1. From the above, we are expecting a single piPolB or several piPolBs (the gene might be disrupted or duplicated) within some restricted area flanked by att repeats.